yatish27/yatishmehta.com/_posts/2014-04-29-ruby-one-liners.md

 end

 describe 'pascal' do
-  it 'should return an array of arrays of pascal triangle' do
+  it 'returns an array of arrays of pascal triangle' do
     expect(pascal(3)).to eql([[1], [1, 1], [1, 2, 1]])
   end
 end